Rappsilber-Laboratory/xiRescore/docs/introduction.rst

 * Rescore all samples by using the average score of all classifiers
 * For the k-fold samples, use only the score of the classifier they were not trained with

-To support large datasets that do not fit into memory, xiRescore rescored the input data in batches and write the results to disk before continuing with the next batch.
+To support large datasets that do not fit into memory, xiRescore rescores the input data in batches and write the results to disk before continuing with the next batch.

 -----------
 How to cite